mobxjs/mobx/docs/observable-state.md

 -   `makeAutoObservable(target, overrides?, options?)`

 `makeAutoObservable` is like `makeObservable` on steroids, as it infers all the properties by default.
-You can still use `overrides` to override the default behavior with specific annotations.
-In particular `false` can be used to exclude a property or method from being processed entirely.
+You can however use the `overrides` parameter to override the default behavior with specific annotations — in particular `false` can be used to exclude a property or method from being processed entirely.
-Check out the code tabs above for an example.
+Check out the code above for an example.

 The `makeAutoObservable` function can be more compact and easier to maintain than using `makeObservable`, since new members don't have to be mentioned explicitly.
 However, `makeAutoObservable` cannot be used on classes that have super or are [subclassed](subclassing.md).